 It should be clear by now that translation requires different skills compared to transcreation.
 Indeed, they both engage in foreign language application, but it’s how to fulfil specific client demands that make all the difference.
 So you see, you can rest easy knowing that translators and other language specialists won’t be your competition.
 In the end, they’re both different forms of language services.

 That being said, many language service providers such as a translation agency actually do provide both translation services and transcreation and even content writing services under one brand.
 In fact, many clients are keen on utilizing every relevant language service to ensure that their content is up to standard and hits home among the target foreign audience/market.

 With that, it’s not uncommon for clients to also request for localization services even after a translation or multilingual copywriting project.
 Localization services help them further refine their multilingual content.
 Not all content, of course, needs to be localized.
 But when the stakes are high such as a business conducting an international marketing strategy for the first time to a new foreign audience/market, then no expense is left spared.

 Make the Best of Your Situation: Final Word.

 As with all professions, there will be challenges.
 In a 2018 survey, common challenges among UK-based copywriters are mostly poor source materials and unrealistic expectations from clients.
-Truth to be told, that is what makes the difference between you and your competition.
+With this, that is what makes the difference between you and your competition.
 Specifically, the ability to communicate amicably with your client and to listen and interpret their needs as accurately as possible.
-There will be unruly clients of course, which is the same in all industries, the translation industry and language service industry included.
+There will be unruly clients of course.
+Which is the same in all industries, the translation industry and language service industry included.

 But in the end, transcreation can be very rewarding especially since it’s a niche form of copywriting with seemingly unlimited potential.
 All in all, strive to make the best of your situation.
 Once the economy recovers and we can go about our usual business once again, you’ll be equipped with another skillset ready to cater to the world’s need for multilingual content.